SirClarks/ubuntu-houdini-env/README.md

 # ubuntu-houdini-env
 A simplified production-like home environment setup for houdini/nuke workflow on Linux (specifically Ubuntu 18.04/20.04).
 This is an extremely simple setup; however, it should be a useful starting place for your own ideas and improvements.

 ## Introduction
-This guide is aimed at those who are very new to the world of linux and just in general don’t fiddle too much with theirs.
+This guide is aimed at those who are very new to the world of linux and just in general fiddling with environment variables.
 If you know what you’re doing feel free to change the paths to satisfy your needs.

 ## Software download

 ### Houdini
 Make sure you download Houdini for Linux and follow the SideFX provided [instructions](https://www.sidefx.com/download/houdini-for-linux/

 The default installation options and location being in `/opt/` should be fine.
 Don’t forget to delete the installer after you’re done.